'American Idol' 2018 Reboot: Kelly Clarkson As Judge, Ryan Seacrest To Host? [Report]

 — Keith D (@KingWheelz64) March 9, 2017

-Some shows like the Mindy Project have found new life quickly after network cancellation, on Hulu or CMT.
-It is uncommon for a television show, like American Idol, to be revived from the dead so soon after it’s cancellation.
-ABC signed the contract, believing that they could breathe new life into the show by placing it alongside Dancing With The Stars and The Bachelor.
+Some shows like The Mindy Project have found new life quickly after network cancellation, on Hulu or CMT.
+It is uncommon for a television show, such as American Idol, to be revived from the dead so soon after it’s cancellation.
+ABC signed the contract, believing that they could breathe new life into the show by placing it alongside Dancing with the Stars and The Bachelor.

-Although the views for the popular singing competition were declining, American Idol still averaged 11 million viewers in its final season.
+Although the ratings for the popular singing competition were declining, American Idol still averaged 11 million viewers in its final season.
 Even with competition from shows such as The Voice, it was still one of the top-rated shows for viewers under age 50.
 Many believe that the show still had some life in it as it was taken off the air and is worthy of a reboot.

 What do you think?
 Will you be watching the American Idol reboot on ABC?
 Let us know in the comment section below.

-[Featured Image By Matt Sayles/AP]
+[Featured Image By Matt Sayles/AP Images]